leylaso/django-etherpad-lite/README.md

 You will need to clone this repo into your Django project, and add `etherpadlite` to the `INSTALLED_APPS` in your `settings.py`.

+Set a cookie domain in your settings.py file that will be used by your django install and etherpad servers:

+    # Set the session cookie domain
+    SESSION_COOKIE_DOMAIN = '.example.com'

 Finally you will need to add lines to your `urls.py` file.
 You can either add this line:

      url(r'^', include('etherpadlite.urls')),